-The intent of this introduction is to provide City Staff and Council with a brief overview of previous planning work to help bridge the understanding of previous planning efforts with this current effort.
+The intent of this introduction is to provide a brief overview of previous planning work to help bridge the understanding of previous planning efforts with this current effort.

 EXECUTIVE SUMMARY

 Chapter 1, The Existing System Summary.
 This chapter reviews the existing sanitary sewer collection system.
 Information provided within this chapter: